Jan-3007/DSP_lab/README.md

 4. Install "CMSIS-DAP Driver.msi", see "downloads/FM4S6E2GMKitSetup_RevSB"
 5. Check if board identifies as "FM-Link/CMSIS-DAP Cypress FM Communications Port" in Device Manager, if not see [Flash CMSIS-DAP FW on MB9AF312K](#flash-cmsis-dap-fw-on-mb9af312k)

+>[!NOTE]
+> all recommended versions have been tested, using different versions may result in errors

 ## Linux